Lindsey-Maag/Group_Project_Health/README.md

 #### Linear Regression Models
 ##### Income
 - Is there a relationship between cancer incidence and mortality rate to income?
-  - Our linear regression analysis shows little correlation between state, all cancer mortality rate, and state per capita income between 1999 and 2019 with R@ of only 5%
+  - Our linear regression analysis shows little correlation between state, all cancer mortality rate, and state per capita income between 1999 and 2019 with R-square of only 5%
   - Our dataset spans over 21 years and during this period, per capita income steadily increases due to inflation and economic expansion while cancer mortality rate decreased, most likely as a result of better screening and health care technology, all of these factors have contributed to the lower correlation between income and cancer mortality.

 ![Supervised Machine Learning Linear Regression R2 Model](https://github.com/Lindsey-Maag/Group_Project_Health/blob/CB_1/Resources/Images/Supervised_ML_Linear_Regression_R2_5_Percent.png)

-##### Lung Cancer Rates Compared to Smoking Percentages
+##### Lung Cancer Death Rates Compared to Smoking Rate
 - Is there a relationship between lung cancer incidence and mortality rate to smoking percentages?
   - We investigated various cancer rate measurements as the target for our ML models.
 We found that the age-adjusted mortality rate gave us the best results in our [linear regression](https://github.com/Lindsey-Maag/Group_Project_Health/blob/main/LinearRegression.ipynb) ML models.
    - In the [LinR_LungCancer_Smoking.ipynb notebook](https://github.com/Lindsey-Maag/Group_Project_Health/blob/main/LinR_LungCancer_Smoking.ipynb), we use the reported lung cancer death rate per 100,000 population as the independent variable for our linear regression ML model against smoking rate as the dependent variable.
 In this case, our model produced an R-square of 57%.